mattyoung101/impulse/README.md

 **Authors:**
 - Matt Young (m.young2@uqconnect.edu.au)

-- Ethan Lo
+## Project overview
+### About Impulse
+TODO explain the synth here

+### Verification procedure
+TODO explain, or link to document explaining, how we will verify it

 ## Installing tools
-This project relies on many open source tools for simulation and synthesis, a lot of which you will need to compile from source.
+This project relies on many open source tools for simulation and synthesis.
+You will need to compile all these tools from source, because they are either too outdated in the repositories, or not shipped at all.

-In the future this environment will be built as some type of Docker container along with the Yosys suite, for easy setup, but I haven't gotten around to that yet.
+Luckily for you, I've made a project called *open_eda_builder* which automatically produces bleeding-edge builds of these tools!
+To learn more and download a release, please visit: https://github.com/mattyoung101/open_eda_builder (this is completely free & open source, it doesn't cost any money to download).

+If you don't want to use open_eda_builder, you could use Yosys' [oss-cad-suite-build](https://github.com/YosysHQ/oss-cad-suite-build) or build each of the tools listed in open_eda_builder from scratch.

+### Installing the remaining tools
+There are a few tools that open_eda_builder does not ship, because the versions Ubuntu provides are actually suitable, or the tools are too general purpose (e.g. CMake).

 These notes assume you are running an Ubuntu derivative, because I run Linux Mint.
 However, instructions should be relatively portable across Linuxes.
-YMMV on Mac or Windows.

-### Setting up the simulation toolchain
-- Install Icarus Verilog.
-In order to support SystemVerilog properly, you must compile Icarus from source code (the version Ubuntu ships is too old to support `always_ff`, for example).
-    - Clone the [Icarus Verilog repo](https://github.com/steveicarus/iverilog) and enter it
-    - Install dependencies: `sudo apt install bison flex gperf libreadline-dev libreadline8` and any non-prehistoric C++ compiler
-    - `sh autoconf.sh`
-    - _(Fish shell only, if you want Clang)_ `set -x CC clang-12; set -x CXX clang++-12`
-    - `./configure`
-    - `make -j32`
-    - `sudo make install`
-    - Further instructions can be found in the Icarus Verilog README or the [Installation Guide](https://iverilog.fandom.com/wiki/Installation_Guide#Installation_From_Source) on the Icarus Verilog wiki.
-The notes above come from my reading of these two resources.
+- Install a recent version of CMake.
+I recommend using the [CMake PPA](https://apt.kitware.com/)
 - Install GTKWave: `sudo apt install gtkwave`
 - Install VSCode and the following additional components:
     - [Verilog extension](https://marketplace.visualstudio.com/items?itemName=eirikpre.systemverilog) by Eirik Prestegårdshus